Guelph Civic Museum: Financial contributions

-On September 21, 2010, Capital Campaign Chair John Valeriote announced a $200,000 donation from the Estate of Hugh Guthrie, Q.C.
-Hugh Guthrie, an active and prominent community member who worked on the Campaign until his death in June 2010.
-Hugh’s donation prompted many other businesses and individuals to donate and allowed the Campaign to surpass its goal of $500,000 by the year end.
-On March 24, 2011, John Valeriote announced that the campaign had raised $772,000, which is more than what was expected.
+On September 21, 2010, Capital Campaign Chair John Valeriote announced a $200,000 donation from the estate of Hugh Guthrie, Q.C.
+Hugh Guthrie, an active and prominent community member who worked on the campaign until his death in June 2010.
+Hugh’s donation prompted many other businesses and individuals to donate and allowed the campaign to surpass its goal of $500,000 by year-end.
+On March 24, 2011, John Valeriote announced that the campaign had raised $772,000, which was more than what was expected.

 The following is a summary of other contributions (2010):